pardis-semnani/signature-SDE-parameter-estimation/README.md

 The main code is presented in main.m2, which contains all the necessary functions for performing the ESMM.

 The files config6.2, config6.3, and config6.4 contain the specific configurations needed for applying the ESMM to the linear signature SDEs descrbied in the Experiments section of the paper.
-To apply this method to your favorite linear signature SDE, prepare a simialr configuration file.
+To apply this method to your favorite linear signature SDE, prepare a similar configuration file.